seqan/app-template/README.md

     make check            # build and run tests *1 ./bin/MyDragonApp     # Execute the app (prints a short help page)
     ```

-   * **Important Note**: If you changed the project name (step 3), then some tests might fail because they test that name and its not `app-template` anymore.

    </details>
 <!-- 8. optional: publish your tool to the galaxy toolshed, follow the example in https://github.com/SGSSGene/raptor-galaxy -->

-## Instructions for SeqAn3 tutorial purposes:
+## Instructions for SeqAn3 Tutorial Purposes:

 If you just want some hands-on experience with SeqAn Libraries or a quick setup for our tutorials, do the following:

 1. Clone this repository: `git clone https://github.com/seqan/app-template.git`
 2. Create a build directory and visit it: `mkdir build && cd build`
-3. Run cmake: `cmake ../app-template`
+3. Run CMake: `cmake ../app-template`
 4. Build the application: `make`
 5. Try executing the app: `./bin/app-template`